apache/cordova-plugman/README.md

 If `src` does not resolve to a file that can be found, plugman will stop/reverse the installation, notify the user of the problem and exit with a non-zero code.

 #### target-dir

-TODO: is this an implementation detail leaking through?
-Can we omit this?

 A directory where the files should be copied into, relative to the root of the Cordova project.